mjm159/sudoku-solver/README.md

 - Stochastic algorithms can be faster, but are significantly more difficult to implememnt.
 - Backtrack is reliable, and is considered slower when compared to fancier algorithms, but it's a hell of a lot faster than brute force.
 Source for psuedocode: [here](https://codemyroad.wordpress.com/2014/05/01/solving-sudoku-by-backtracking/)

+### Notes
+Originally I had the intention of implementing a RESTful API as a fun "Extra Credit" wrapper around the solution, which factored in my decision to put the solution into a class.
+Ultimately I ran out of time for implementing a Flask wrapper, but felt the Object Oriented design was solid and decided to keep it.
+Later, I might come back and implement that wrapper just for fun.

+Thanks for taking the time to review my code.
+ - Michael

 ### References
 [Sudoku Solving Algorithms](https://en.wikipedia.org/wiki/Sudoku_solving_algorithms)